mk-fg/fs-bitrot-scrubber/README.md

 - Use fcntl leases, inotify or some other non-polling mechanism to reliably detect changes from other pids during file checksumming.

-- Support resuming of scrubbing operation without scanning paths for files (and bumping metadata generation).

 - Better progress logging - should be easy to display how much files and even GiBs is left to check on a single run.